andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 - Open `package.json`:
   - Add the `gatsby clean` script back in: `"clean": "gatsby clean"`
   - Update the `dev` command to be: `"dev": "npm run clean && gatsby develop"`
-  - Then run `npm run dev` to make sure everything is still running ok
   - Add this utility script as well: `"troubleshoot": "rm -rf .cache node_modules public package-lock.json && npm i && npm run dev"`
-- At this point, I personally encountered a git error along the lines of `Fatal unable to access, could not resolve host` when trying to commit changes.
-  - If this happens, it's likely a proxy issue.
+- If you encounter a git error along the lines of `Fatal unable to access, could not resolve host` when trying to commit changes, it's likely a proxy issue.
 Simply run this command and it should fix the problem:
   `git config --global --unset http.proxy && git config --global --unset https.proxy`

 ### Components & Pages

-Somewhat frustratingly, the starter uses a mix of Classes and Functions for components & pages.
-Let's convert all the files using classes to use the function syntax.
-This makes it easier when we convert the files to TypeScript later on since everything is consistent.
+- Let's convert all the files using classes to use the function expression syntax.
 The list of files we need to adjust are:

 - `src/components/layout.js`
 - `src/pages/blog.js`
 - `src/pages/index.js`
 - `src/templates/blog-post.js`

-Furthermore, all the component files use kebab-case for naming.
-Personally, I prefer to use PascalCase (as you do in CRA or Next apps).
-So I will update all file names to use PascalCase instead.
-I understand that they are likely all kebab-case to be consistent with the pages and templates, this just a personal preference.

-DO NOT rename page files to use PascalCase.
-Gatsby uses the file name for routing, so if you change blog.js to Blog.js, the route will no longer work.

-Lastly, I will group each component and it's CSS module file together in a folder to keep things a big organized.
+- Also make sure group each component and it's CSS module file together in a folder to keep things a big organized.
 The file/folder structure will now be:

 ```
 /components